-In the AAP Clinical Report, the study team describes the current state of play and offers evidence-based recommendations to guide clinicians on how to approach MetS in children and adolescents.
+In a new collaborative report, a study team from Children’s National Health System’s Division of Endocrinology and Diabetes, Harvard Medical School and Duke Children’s Hospital and Health Center describes the current state of play and offers evidence-based recommendations to guide clinicians on how to approach MetS in children and adolescents.

 Adults with MetS have at least three of the following five individual risk factors: